 What Are Your Privacy Rights

 It is important to work closely with your employer to make arrangements that work best for both parties involved.
 A viable option that has proven to work well for everyone has been portable privacy screens.
 Lactation privacy screens are used whenever and wherever privacy is needed.
-When the mother is finished nursing, the screen is closed and stored out of the way until needed again.
-These sound-absorbing partitions are ideal because they can be setup by a single person and moved with ease to accommodate privacy needs in an instant.
-No permanent construction is required.
+When the mother is finished nursing, the breastfeeding privacy screen is closed and stored out of the way until needed again.
+These sound-absorbing partitions are ideal because they can be set up by a single person and moved with ease to accommodate privacy needs in an instant.
+No permanent construction is required for your breastfeeding partition.

 Know your Pump Options